Krutal0706/Accident-Prediction/docs/project_proposal.md

   Police Force
     - Dtype - integer
     - Definition - It shows the police force Number at the crash spot.
-    #- Potential Values - There is a several group number of police force.
+    - Potential Values - There is 51 number of police force.

   Accident_Severity
     - Dtype - integer